 What's so good about the blocks?
 They are proven by research and education specialists, as well as thousands of parents and families who have used the Math-U-See program internationally, and had tremendous success.

-1. They are research proven to work
+1. They are researched and proven to work

 Education specialists have proven that using multisensory aids to teach any subject - particularly maths - has a dramatic and positive influence on students.
-There are so many elements of the Math-U-See Integer Blocks that help with teaching, retention and confidence in maths.
+There are so many elements of the CRA Integer Blocks that help with teaching, retention and confidence in maths.

 As hands-on tools, they are proven to work for those with learning challenges such as dyslexia, dyscalculia, short term memory disorders, autism and ESL and are used in intervention in schools across Australia.
 The very nature of these tools make the abstract squiggles of maths make sense.